yogurt-foundation/yogurt-css-documentation/src/word-break.md

 ## Word Break

-Utility for sets the word breaks of an element.
+Utilities for sets the word breaks of an element.

 ### Class